tarikkavaz/Correctify/README.md

 ![Correctify Screenshot](public/screenshot.png)

-## Disclaimer
+> [!NOTE]

-This is a **hobby "boilerplate" project** built for personal use and experimentation.
+> This is a hobby "boilerplate" project built for personal use and experimentation.
 It is **not intended for public release or production use**.

-That said, the code is open source—if you find it useful, feel free to use, modify, or adapt it as you wish, either as an app or as a starting point for your own project.
+> That said, the code is open source—if you find it useful, feel free to use, modify, or adapt it as you wish, either as an app or as a starting point for your own project.

 ## What It Does